 - Request to present your case to the Joint Review Panel.
 If the complaint is still unresolved at this time, a referral is made to the Joint Review Panel.
 You may present your case and express the desired outcomes.
 The committee will hear the case and make a final decision regarding appropriate action or resolution.

-Cempa Community Care reserves the right to ban any individual or member from receiving program or other services in the event that that individual is a threat to the safety of the premises, the staff and other members or volunteers at Cempa Community Care.
+Cempa Community Care reserves the right to ban any individual or member from receiving program or other services in the event that the individual is a threat to the safety of the premises, the staff and other members or volunteers at Cempa Community Care.
 If a member is banned from the agency, re-activation of that member’s case will be determined only on a case-by-case basis by agency management.
 Factors such as the severity of the member’s behavior, proof of the member’s willingness to address inappropriate behavior, other agency character references/letters of support, level of security risk to all staff, and other factors will be considered if a “banned” member requests formal reconsideration of his/her member status.

-All requests for reconsideration of a member’s “banned” status must be made in writing by that member to the Executive Director of the agency at Cempa Community Care, Inc., PO BOX 4497, Chattanooga, TN 37403.
+All requests for reconsideration of a member’s “banned” status must be made in writing by that member to the Chief Executive Officer of the agency at Cempa Community Care, Inc., PO BOX 4497, Chattanooga, TN 37403.
 Cempa Community Care will provide the member with a written and/or verbal disposition of the decision regarding his/her request for reconsideration within 45 business days.
 If a member’s reconsideration request is disapproved by management, the member will not be eligible for additional requests for reconsideration until one year from the date of the written disposition.

 Cempa Community Care does not discriminate in its educational programs or activities on the basis of race, color, national or ethnic origin, ancestry, age, religion or religious creed, disability or handicap, sex or gender (including pregnancy, sexual harassment and other sexual misconduct including acts of sexual violence such as rape, sexual assault, sexual exploitation and coercion), gender identity and/or expression (including a transgender identity), sexual orientation, military or veteran status, genetic information, or any other characteristic protected under applicable federal, state, or local law.
 Retaliation is also prohibited.
 Cempa Community Care will comply with state and federal laws such as M.G.L. c.
 151B, Title IX, Title VI and Title VII of the Civil Rights Act, the Americans with Disabilities Act, Section 503 and 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act, the Vietnam Era Veterans Readjustment and Rights Act, Executive Order 11246 and other similar laws that prohibit discrimination, all as amended.
 Cempa Community Care is an equal employment opportunity/ affirmative action employer.
 More detailed Chattanooga policies and procedures on this topic may be provided upon request.